stu314159/EasyProp/README.md

 This package depends on CoolProp Python wrapper and its dependencies.

-Install by: pip install CoolProp
+Install dependency CoolProp with: pip install CoolProp

 Of course, you can use CoolProp without this package.